 Both sunflower fields are free to visit (though donations are encouraged) when the flowers are in bloom.

-In 2020, Prayers from Maria still planted both of its sunflower fields in the spring.
-The Cedar Point field in Sandusky bloomed in mid-August, while the Avon started blooming in early September, to coincide with Childhood Cancer Awareness Month.
+In 2021, Prayers from Maria planted both of its sunflower fields in the spring and early summer.
+The Cedar Point field in Sandusky started blooming in mid-August, while the Avon is set to bloom in early October (the Avon field usually blooms in September to coincide with Childhood Cancer Awareness Month, but Mother Nature had other plans this year).

 Maria’s Field of Hope at Cedar Point